Jeseenacodes/Motor_Vehicle_Thefts-SQL_Python/Readme.md

 | Nelson                | 54,500     | 129.15             | 92                         |
 | Southland             | 102,400    | 3.28               | 26                         |

+> Regions with larger and denser populations tend to see the most vehicle thefts, led by Auckland.
+However, density alone isn’t enough—Nelson is dense but still reports low thefts, suggesting influences like policing or parking behavior.
+Rural, low-density regions show the least theft activity overall.

 3. Comparison of vehicle types in most vs least dense regions
 ```sql